onorbert89/portletsec-portlets/README.md

 * Install Liferay Portal CE GA5 (ITs free and open source)
 * Run
-* Deploy all the portlets
+* Deploy all the portlets from this repo's jar dir
 * Put the portlets into one page or to different pages
 * Follow the instructions